-A transaction where an EOA (or typically referred to as a wallet address) sends ETH directly to another EOA.
-When viewing an address on Etherscan, this type of transactions will be shown under the Transaction tab.
+A transaction where an EOA (Externally Owned Address, or typically referred to as a wallet address) sends ETH directly to another EOA.
+When viewing an address on Etherscan, this type of transaction will be shown under the Transaction tab.
 Click here for a sample transaction.

 - Internal Transaction:

-This refers to a transfer of ETH that is carried out through a smart contract as the (some sort of) intermediary.
-When viewing an address on Etherscan, this type of transactions will be shown under the Internal Txns tab.
+This refers to a transfer of ETH that is carried out through a smart contract as an intermediary.
+When viewing an address on Etherscan, this type of transaction will be shown under the Internal Txns tab.
 Click here for a sample transaction.

 - Token Transfer:

-For transactions of ERC-20 and ERC-721 tokens, they are labelled as a Token Transfer transaction.
-When viewing an address on Etherscan, this type of transactions will be shown under either the Erc20 Token Txns or Erc721 Token Txns tab, depending on the respective token's type.
+Transactions of ERC-20 or ERC-721 tokens are labelled as Token Transfer transactions.
+When viewing an address on Etherscan, this type of transaction will be shown under either the Erc20 Token Txns or Erc721 Token Txns tab, depending on the respective token type.
 Click here for a sample transaction.

 The Life Cycle of a Transaction

-A transaction starts (or is created) when a user initiates through their wallet to transfer or move assets from their wallet address to another wallet address or contract address.
+A transaction is created when a user initiates through their wallet a transfer of assets from their wallet address to another wallet or contract address.

-Once a transaction is created, a transaction hash (also known as a Transaction ID or txhash) is assigned to this transaction.
-This acts like a reference number for the parties involved in the transaction.
-You can use this to look up this transaction and find out its status and details on block explorer platforms such as ours.
+Once a transaction is created, a transaction hash (also known as Transaction ID or txhash) is assigned to this transaction.
+This acts as a reference number for the parties involved in the transaction.
+You can use this to look up the transaction and find out its status and details on block explorers such as Etherscan.

-After the transaction is created, it is broadcasted to the network, into a pool with other transactions where miners pick the transactions to be included into a block on the blockchain.
+After the transaction is created, it is broadcasted to the network into a pool with other transactions.
+From here, miners pick out transactions to be included into a block on the blockchain.
 This process is usually what determines how long a transaction will take.

 During this process, there are two factors that ultimately determine the time taken for your transaction to be verified: the network traffic and your transaction's gas fee (What is Gas Fee?).